cardillan/mindcode/doc/syntax/SYNTAX-6-TIPS-N-TRICKS.markdown

 unit as controlled while querying the flag or other properties of the unit won't.

 If a unit is not issued commands from a processor for some time, it becomes free again and both `controlled` and `controller` properties are cleared.
-My tests show it is about 10 secods:
+My tests show it takes about 10 seconds:

 ```
 loops = 0